deadkrolik/cron-gen/README.md

 Crontab generator from JSON
 ========

-This generator allows you store your cron-task config in VCS as a simple JSON-file and install it on server after deployment.
+This generator allows you store your cron-tasks config in VCS as a simple JSON-file and install it on server after deployment.
 You can describe task execution time as a human friendly phrase:
 * Every 12 minutes
-* Every hour at 22 minute
+* Every 22th minute of every hour
 * Every day at 10:20

 Json-config concepts